siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 c_{\mathrm{eff}}=c.
 $$

-At most one of those can survive as the description of a single positive recovery channel.
-If the bright channel really recovers the $4u$ energy density, its advance must slow.
-If the channel is forced to advance at
+At most one of those can survive as the description of the recovered branch.
+If the branch really recovers the $4u$ energy density as its transported density, its advance must slow.
+If the branch is forced to advance at $c$, then the $4u$ value cannot be sustained as the transported density of that branch.
-$c$, then the laser cannot supply a sustained $4u$ recovery there; the energy density must fail to reach that value as a transported channel, or the recovery must involve additional spatial redistribution outside the selected branch.

 Continuity therefore fixes the effective advance by